nbicocchi/learn-microservices/README.md

 ## Code Examples
 * https://github.com/vinsguru/vinsguru-blog-code-samples/

+## Exam
+* Answer general questions about the key topics of the course (1 or 2) (50% weight)
+* Discuss the structure and engineering choices of a home project (50% weight)

 ## Modules
-[] Transitioning from monolithic architectures to microservices
+[1] Transitioning from monolithic architectures to microservices

 * What is software architecture and why does it matter
 * Overview of architectural styles (monolithic,layered-monolithic, clean, modular-monolithic, microservices)
 * Microservices as a form of modularity (scale cube)
 * Benefits and drawbacks of the microservice architecture
 * Beyond microservices: process and organization
+* The scale cube and microservices
-* The Twelve Factors (of cloud-native applications)
+* The twelve factors (of cloud-native applications)
-* The Eight Fallacies of Distributed Computing
+* The eight fallacies of Distributed Computing

-[] Decomposition strategies
+[2] Decomposition strategies
 * Defining services
     * Decompose by business capability pattern
     * Decompose by sub-domain pattern
 * Decomposition guidelines
 * Defining service APIs

-[] Synchronous remote procedure invocation
+[3] Synchronous remote procedure invocation
-* Using REST/GraphQL/gRPC
+* REST/GraphQL/gRPC APIs
-* Handling partial failure using the Circuit breaker pattern
+* Service discovery pattern
+    * Client-side service discovery
-* Using service discovery
+    * Server-side service discovery
-* API Gateways
-    * Routing pattern
+* Handling failures (resiliency patterns)
-    * Aggregation Pattern
+    * Circuit breaker
-    * Offloading Pattern
+    * Bulkhead
-    * Service Registry/Discovery Pattern
+    * Retry

-[] Asynchronous messaging
+[4] Asynchronous messaging
 * Benefits and challenges of asynchronous Communication
 * Messaging-based service APIs
 * Using a message broker